 Portsmouth Ground Information

-One of the nearest pubs to the ground is Good Companion on Goldsmith Avenue, the main road when approaching by car or from Fratton train station.
-It is a large venue which is open to home and away supporters alike.
-Otherwise, we”re told there are plenty of alternatives within a short walking distance from Fratton Park.
+One of the nearest pubs is Good Companion on Goldsmith Avenue, the main road when approaching by car or from Fratton train station.
+It’s a large venue that’s open to home and away supporters alike.
+Otherwise, we’re told there are plenty of alternatives within a short walking distance from Fratton Park.

 Portsmouth Travel Information – Distance: 119 miles

-The journey to the south coast will take a little more than two hours on a good day and is a relatively straight-forward one.
-From Stevenage, head south on the A1(M) and take the counter-clockwise M25, before exiting at Junction 12 for the southbound M3 towards Southampton.
+The trip to the south coast will take a little more than two hours on a good day and is a pretty easy one.
+From here, go south on the A1(M) and usethe counter-clockwise M25; exiting at Junction 12 for the southbound M3 towards Southampton.

-After 53 miles on the M3, remain on the main carriageway in order to merge with the eastbound M27 towards Southampton Airport and Portsmouth.
-After a further 17 miles, exit onto the M275 and then leave the motorway for Cross Channel Ferries and North End.
+After 53 miles, stay on the main carriageway to merge with the eastbound M27 towards Southampton Airport and Portsmouth.
+After a further 17 miles, exit onto the M275 – and then leave the motorway for Cross Channel Ferries and North End.

-At the roundabout, take the second exit for Kingston Crescent (A2047) and then turn right into Kingston Road shortly after.
+At the roundabout, take the second exit for Kingston Crescent (A2047) and then go right into Kingston Road shortly after.
 Continue for more than a mile, before taking the first exit at the roundabout for Goldsmith Avenue (A2030).
-Fratton Park should now be visible ahead.
+Fratton Park should now be visible.

 Services to: LONDON WATERLOO